Small Business Real Estate Loans - 25 Year Fixed Rates

 - Most Closing and "soft costs" can be financed - allowing a 90% loan to cost transaction

-- Second mortgage is fixed for 20 years with a below market interest rate - no balloon or call later
+- Second mortgage is fixed for 20 or 25 years with a below market interest rate - no balloon or call later

 - The first mortgage is typically a 25 year term allowing for lower payments